 International schools in Algeria

-As is the case globally, international schools in Algeria are expensive and places may be limited.
-Expats should plan well ahead, and if moving as part of an international relocation, should negotiate school fees as part of their contract.
+As is the case globally, international schools in Algeria offer excellent facilities and standards of education but are pricey, and places may be limited.
+Expats should plan well ahead and, if moving as part of an international relocation, negotiate school fees as part of their contract.